 - USE A 6-8 QUART CROCK POT - This crock pot pizza recipe works best in a 6-8 quart crockpot.

 - LINE OR GREASE CROCK - This is a must; make sure you prep your crockpot with cooking spray or parchment paper so your pizza comes out easily.

 - You can use a homemade pizza dough recipe or fresh or frozen pizza dough, your choice.

-- To soak up moisture, place a paper towel over the crockpot before placing the lid on.
-This will absorb moisture while the pizza is cooking, so you get that crisp crust you’re looking for.
+- To soak up moisture, place a paper towel over the crockpot before putting the lid on.
+This will absorb moisture while the pizza is cooking, so you get that crisp crust you're looking for.

 - Crockpots vary in cooking time, so monitor the recipe the first time you make it to find the perfect cook time.